From 1 John 1-5

 10 By this it is evident who are the children of God, and who are the children of the devil: whoever does not practice righteousness is not of God, nor is the one who does not love his brother.
 (1 Jn 3.10)

-John emphasises the word practice over time, so believers should keep that in mind if they encounter someone temporarily struggling with some sin.
+John emphasises practice over time, so believers should keep that in mind if they encounter someone they know to be a believer temporarily struggling with some sin.